DamienL177/WebChat/README.md

 --------------BACKEND---------------
 - Download the "server" folder
 - Open a terminal in this folder
-- Execute the following commands
+- Execute the following commands :

 ./dbReset.sh

 node server.js

 --------------FRONTEND---------------
 - Download the "client/dist" folder
 - Open a terminal in the parent folder
-- Execute the following command to host the server on a computer npx vite preview
+- Execute the following command to host the server on a computer

+npx vite preview

-- if vite not installed, you will have the chance to install it, accept
+- if vite is not installed, you will have the chance to install it, accept
 - Access the URL written in the terminal